USS Sargo (SS-188): War patrols under Edward S. Carmick

 On 29 November, she departed Brisbane and conducted her sixth patrol (now commanded by Edward S. Carmick, Class of 1930) en route to Hawaii.
-On the last day of 1942, she made a submerged attack on an enemy tanker off Tingmon Island, firing a spread of four torpedoes.
+On the last day of 1942, she made a submerged attack on an enemy tanker off Tingwon Island, firing a spread of four torpedoes.
 Heavy explosions were heard, accompanied by grinding noises usually associated with a ship breaking up.
 JANAC did not confirm the sinking.
 She arrived at Pearl Harbor on 21 January 1943 and proceeded to San Francisco Bay for a three-month overhaul in the Mare Island Navy Yard.

 Returning to Hawaii on 10 May, she departed on 27 May for her seventh patrol which took her to the Truk-Guam-Saipan shipping lanes.
 On 13 June, she intercepted a three-ship convoy, escorted by a subchaser.
 That night, she made a submerged attack, sinking the passenger-cargo ship Konan Maru southeast of Palau.
 The next day, she fired torpedoes at another of the cargo ships but could not learn the results of her attack, since she was forced to dive to escape the subchaser's depth charges.
 Sargo arrived at Midway Island on 9 July, where she was credited with one ship sunk for 6,600 tons (reduced postwar to 5,200).

 She departed Midway on 1 August for her eighth war patrol, again at Truk and in the Mariana Islands.
 She made no contacts and returned to Pearl Harbor on 15 September for refit.